Your true Icelandic winter adventure awaits. Book your tour now!

 Curious about the Northern Lights in Iceland?
 You're not alone—seeing the Aurora Borealis is a dream for many.
 Our guide reveals why Iceland is the go-to location for seeing this magical glow.
 Discover in detail what causes them, where to find the best views, and when to plan your trip.
 Don’t miss your chance to see the sky explode in color!

-These lights are usually seen near the magnetic poles, where Earth's magnetic shield is weaker.
+Auroras are usually seen near the magnetic poles, where the Earth's magnetic shield is weaker.
 These areas are Scandinavia, Iceland, northern Canada, Greenland, and northern Russia—known as the auroral zone.

 ❯ One of the most interesting Northern Lights facts is that during periods of strong activity, they can be visible all night.